aeguess/carb_scraper/README.md

 Make sure you have all of the above installed on your local computer (Version 56 of Firefox, Python, and Miniconda) before building the environment and executing the script.

 -> For a more in-depth guide on installing the software and setting up the virtual environment, see [here](https://github.com/lmillergrp/webvitals).
+This is a different script built by a previous member of the lab who was scraping data from the Webvitals servers.

 # Installing the virtual environment and executing the script
 To build the environment using Conda, execute the following in your terminal: